 Tyler raised his head to look at her.

-"You're not the only one with those kind of feelings, Risa.
+"You're not the only one with those kinds of feelings, Risa.
 Frankly, I've wanted to gun down Margolis from the moment I heard his name.
 The man's a mass murderer, even if he never gravestoned anyone personally.
 He's a sickening worm with no right to live."

 "You felt that way, but you didn't shoot him.
 That would have drawn attention to us and cut off a source of information.
 The same thing for that kid.
 You kept the bigger goal in mind.
 I would have yanked that punk out of there, lost my chance of getting to help Melora, and probably gotten knifed in the back for my trouble."